-- achieve regional conservation priorities. - b) Use existing joint management structures and community institutions. - c) As specified, supply wildlife to, and use it in neighbouring areas, subject to agreed joint management plans. - d) The rights and obligations of the various parties should be defined and secured in joint management agreements between appropriate institutions. - e) The communities must be partners in the formulation of ongoing joint management policies and procedures which should be binding to both park managers and communities. - f) The MET will be guided by the National Policy on Tourism and Wildlife Concessions on State Land (2007) when awarding any tourism rights to communities.
-In addition, the MET will do its very best to: - give priority to concessions that add security to the Park, promote corridors between conservation areas and those that improve conservation in areas that surround the Park; - reach agreement on the management of the broader landscape and the benefits that may be achieved through wider planning, often beyond the park boundaries; - devolve the responsibility to achieve national and international development and conservation goals to all participants; - support the development and long term economic and environmental sustainability of conservancies and community forests.
+- a) Engage with communities through appropriate structures and according to the MET's National Policy on Protected Areas, Neighbouring and Resident Communities. - b) Use existing landscape conservation structures and community institutions to enhance park neighbour relations and the effectiveness of the park. - c) As specified, supply wildlife to, and use it in neighbouring areas, subject to agreed practises and wildlife population management plans. - d) The rights and obligations of the various parties should be defined as articulated in the National Policy on Protected Areas, Neighbours and Resident Communities. - e) The communities must be partners in the formulation of ongoing park neighbour relation strategies and procedures for their benefit and improved park management. - f) The MET will be guided by the National Policy on Tourism and Wildlife Concessions on State Land (2007) when awarding any tourism rights to communities.
+In addition, the MET will: - give priority to concessions that add security to the park, promote corridors between conservation areas and those that improve conservation in areas that surround the park; - reach agreement on the management of the broader landscape and the benefits that may be achieved through wider planning, often beyond the park boundaries; - where necessary, devolve the responsibility to achieve national and international development and conservation goals to all participants; - support the development and long term economic and environmental sustainability of neighbouring conservancies.

-- a) Identify areas that are critically important for biodiversity, engage with the relevant communities and explore opportunities for leveraging benefits to communities for the protection of these areas. - b) Actively support and take part in the Mudumu North and South Complex joint management structures.
+- a) Identify areas that are critically important for biodiversity in year one, and engage with the relevant communities and explore opportunities for leveraging benefits to communities for the protection of these areas in year two and three. - b) Actively support and take part in the Mudumu South Complex management forum and the broader Mudumu Landscape Conservation Area, every year.